 Parents expect to deal with sleep issues when kids are babies, but are shocked when it becomes an issue well into the preschool years and beyond.
-Whether it’s bedwetting, fear of the dark, or nightmares, there are lots of reasons your little ones might need your help in the night.
+Whether it’s bedwetting, fear of the dark, or nightmares, there are heaps of reasons your little ones might need your help in the night.

 While the occasional interrupted evening won’t hurt anyone, it’s important that your kids regularly get enough sleep.
 Learning the ins and outs of their sleep needs will help you ace parenting and keep your children happy and settled throughout the day.

 You’ve probably noticed that when your kids are tired they fight more than usual, are more emotional, and throw tantrums at the drop of a hat.
-In their defense, you’re not your best self when you’re sleep-deprived either.
+In their defence, you’re not your best self when you’re sleep-deprived either.
 Who is?

 Sleep problems later in life have been linked to issues with immunity, mental health, heart health and academic performance.
 So setting up good sleep practices for children at a young age will help them down the track too.